libavg/libavg/sphinxdoc/events.rst

         Generated when a touch or other tracking event occurs.
 Touch events happen only when a multi-touch sensitive surface or other camera tracker is active.

-        :param Integer id:

-            The cursorid of the event

-        :param type type:

-            See :py:attr:`Event.type`

-        :param Point2D pos:

-            The position of the event

-        :param source source:

-            See :py:attr:`Event.source`

-        :param Point2D speed:

-            The speed of the event

         .. py:attribute:: area